EchoItLiu/SSAS-precipitationBiasCorrection-SCMO-PyTorch/README.md

 [[HR-ECMWF](https://www.ecmwf.int/en/forecasts/documentation-and-support)]
 [[ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form)]

-The intermediate features from the HR-ECMWF and ERA5 linked below via the process of preprocessing can be downloaded after approval.
+The intermediate features from the HR-ECMWF and ERA5 linked above via the process of preprocessing can be downloaded after approval.

 ## Useage
  We provide run.sh (bash run.sh) to train and test the specified precipitation corrector according to assign the ``SNM ID''.